-- 4. Unscrew the dust cap from the valve of the defective wheel and screw the filling hose 2 of the sealant bottle onto the valve. - 5.
-Ensure that the compressor is switched off. - 6.
-Insert the plug 5 into the lighter socket/ power socket in the vehicle interior, page 101. - 7.
-With the engine running: Switch on the compressor and let is run for approx. 3 to 8 minutes to fill the tire with sealant and achieve a tire inflation pressure of approx. 1.8 bar/26 PSI.
+- 4. Unscrew the dust cap from the valve of the defective wheel and screw the filling hose 2 of the sealant bottle onto the valve. - Ensure that the compressor is switched off. - 6.
+Insert the plug 5 into the lighter socket/ power socket in the vehicle interior. page 104. - 7.
+With the engine running: Switch on the compressor and let run for about 3 to 8 minutes in order to add the sealant and to achieve an inflation pressure of about 1.8 bar/26 psi.

-When filling the tire with sealant, the inflation pressure can briefly rise to approx. 5 bar/73 PSI.
+When adding the sealant, the filling pressure can temporarily increase up to about 5 bar/73 psi.
 Do not switch off the compressor during this phase.◀

-Do not run the compressor for longer than 10 minutes: otherwise, the device will overheat and possibly be damaged.◀
+Do not run the compressor for longer than 10 minutes: otherwise, the device will overheat and possibly be damaged.